Shingles is a painful rash caused by an infection of a nerve underneath the skin with the varicella-zoster virus.

-People with shingles and a poor immune system
+What if I have shingles and a poor immune system?

 - People taking high-dose steroids.
 (This means adults taking 40 mg prednisolone (steroid tablets) per day for more than one week in the previous three months.
 Or, children who have taken steroids within the previous three months, equivalent to prednisolone 2 mg/kg per day for at least one week, or 1 mg/kg per day for one month.)

-- People on lower doses of steroids in combination with other immunosuppressant drugs.
+- People on lower doses of steroids in combination with other immunosuppressant medicines.

-- People taking anti-arthritis medications that can affect the bone marrow.
+- People taking anti-arthritis medications which can affect the bone marrow.